-A. Safeguards Statement for 2019^{1, 2}
+A. Safeguards Statement for 2021^{1, 2}

-In 2019, safeguards were applied for 183 States^{3, 4} with safeguards agreements in force with the Agency.
-The Secretariat's findings and conclusions for 2019 are reported below with regard to each type of safeguards agreement.
+In 2021, safeguards were applied for 185 States^{3, 4} with safeguards agreements in force with the Agency.
+The Secretariat's findings and conclusions for 2021 are reported below with regard to each type of safeguards agreement.
 These findings and conclusions are based upon an evaluation of all safeguards relevant information available to the Agency in exercising its rights and fulfilling its safeguards obligations for that year.

-- 1. One hundred and thirty-one States had both comprehensive safeguards agreements and additional protocols in force5: - (a) For 69 of these States4, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities and no indication of undeclared nuclear material or activities.
-On this basis, the Secretariat concluded that, for these States, all nuclear material remained in peaceful activities. - (b) For 62 of these States, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities.
+- 1. One hundred and thirty-two States had both comprehensive safeguards agreements and additional protocols in force: - (a) For 72 of these States4, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities and no indication of undeclared nuclear material or activities.
+On this basis, the Secretariat concluded that, for these States, all nuclear material remained in peaceful activities. - (b) For 60 of these States, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities.
 Evaluations regarding the absence of undeclared nuclear material and activities for each of these States remained ongoing.
 On this basis, the Secretariat concluded that, for these States, declared nuclear material remained in peaceful activities. - 2.
-Safeguards activities were implemented for 44 States with comprehensive safeguards agreements in force, but without additional protocols in force.
+Safeguards activities were implemented for 45 States with comprehensive safeguards agreements in force, but without additional protocols in force.
 For these States, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities.
 On this basis, the Secretariat concluded that, for these States, declared nuclear material remained in peaceful activities. - 3.
-As of the end of 2019, 10 States Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) had yet to bring into force comprehensive safeguards agreements with the Agency as required by Article III of that Treaty.
+As of the end of 2021, eight States Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) had yet to bring into force comprehensive safeguards agreements with the Agency as required by Article III of that Treaty.
 For these States Parties, the Secretariat could not draw any safeguards conclusions. - 4.
 Three States had safeguards agreements based on INFCIRC/66/Rev.2 in force, requiring the application of safeguards to nuclear material, facilities and other items specified in the relevant safeguards agreement.
 One of these States, India, had an additional protocol in force.
-For these States, the Secretariat found no indication of the diversion of nuclear material or of the misuse of the facilities or other items to which safeguards had been applied.
-On this
+For these States, the Secretariat found no indication of the diversion of nuclear material or of the misuse of the